dewi-alliance/hotspot-manufacturers/README.md

 For a detailed walkthrough of how to submit your own application, please see [How to submit a Helium hotspot manufacturer application.](https://jamiedubs.com/blog/how-to-submit-helium-manufacturer-application/)

 # Please use this [template](https://github.com/dewi-alliance/hotspot-manufacturers/blob/main/template.md) to make your proposal.
+Fork the template and edit it, please do not edit the template directly.

 # Currently open manufacturers